+2 Years Ago Today: Remembering the Victims of the Route 91 Harvest Festival Shooting

 These Are the Faces and Stories of the Las Vegas Shooting Victims

-Nearly 60 people are confirmed to have been killed when a lone gunman opened fire at the Las Vegas Route 91 Harvest Festival on Oct.
+Fifty-eight innocent people were killed when a lone gunman opened fire at the Las Vegas Route 91 Harvest Festival on Oct.
 1, 2017.
 These are some of their stories.

-An early list of those murdered when 64-year-old Stephen Paddock opened fire shows a collection of young adults, mothers, professionals and civic-minded advocates.
-Dozens of kids across America lost a mother or father on Sunday night.
+A list of those murdered when 64-year-old Stephen Paddock opened fire shows a collection of young adults, mothers, professionals and civic-minded advocates.
+Dozens of kids across America lost a mother or father.
 Dozens of parents lost their son or daughter.
-The group of those killed had assembled with thousands of other dedicated country music fans who were excited to see Jason Aldean's Route 91 Harvest Fest set.

-A military veteran, off-duty police officer, home builder and "tenacious litigator" are amongst the fallen.
+The group of those killed had assembled with thousands of other dedicated country music fans who were excited to see Jason Aldean's Route 91 Harvest Festival set.
+A military veteran, off-duty police officer, home builder and "tenacious litigator" are among the fallen.
 Several employees of public schools, including at least one kindergarten teacher were taken much too soon.
 Nearly all are remembered as the best America and Canada could offer — their sheer innocence is almost too much to get over.

-This list will be updated as more victims from the Las Vegas shooting are revealed.
-A GoFundMe page has been setup by Clark County Commission Chair Steve Sisolak to help the victims' families.
-Thus far, nearly $4 million has been raised.

 These Route 91 Stories Need to Be Heard